KarimElgammal/analytics_cup_research/docs/methodology.md

 ## Alvarez Target Profile (Computed from StatsBomb)

-The archetype is now **computed from real data**.
+The archetype is **computed from real data**.
 Example output from World Cup 2022:

 | Metric | Actual Value | Interpretation |
 |--------|--------------|----------------|